cristian-guerrero/legion-go-tricks/README.md

 ## Guides + small fixes

+### Setup lock screen for desktop mode only (NobaraOS)

+Currently, Desktop mode does not have a lock screen during suspend-resume cycles on NobaraOS.

+To fix this, go into Desktop mode, then configure `Screen Locking` in KDE desktop settings.
+You can optionally configure it for `after waking from sleep`.

+This should show a login screen for suspend/resume in desktop mode only.
+In game mode, you should still get the expected regular behavior.

 ### Fix dark colored screen tone shift when moving mouse/trackpad

 Before trying the following fix, first try enabling the `Use Native Color Temperature` toggle in the `Display` settings in game mode.